Cudham, Bromley

 A quiet village with several flint and red brick buildings, lying two miles east of Biggin Hill

 Cudham’s church of St Peter and St Paul is of twelfth century origin, though much restored since.
-There is evidence that there has been a place of worship on this site since 900BC and two yew trees in the churchyard may be 17 centuries years old.
-Local landowners have often been of noble birth but none have ever chosen to live in the village.
+There is evidence that there has been a place of worship on this site since 900bc and two yew trees in the churchyard may be 17 centuries years old.
+Local landowners have often been of noble birth but none has ever chosen to live in the village.